 - Working with silicone is very messy

 - If you spill already mixed silicone compound, don’t clean it up.
 Let it cure and clean up afterwards.

 Here you can see the whole project from the beginning to the final product.

 Once I had the final brain I created four mold parts in meshmixer.
 That took me nearly two days because meshmixer kept crashing every couple minutes.I am not sure why it always crashed but it might be because of invalid vertices or the high polygon count.
 Nevertheless I eventually managed to model the mold parts and get them printed and cleaned.
 Of course I started with smaller molds…

 In the next few pictures you can see the casting and demolding process.
 Especially demolding the brain is a pain in the ass because the super soft silicone sticks very well to the mold.
 That wasn’t a problem with the green silicone but i guess I have to live with that.
 The detailed brain with its huge undercuts didn’t help either.
 The hardest part is getting the first quarter mold off, after that it gets easier.
-Still the demolding process needs a lot of patience (which isn’t one of my strengths…) The final brain is very squishy and nearly every person was disgusted after touching it.
+Still the demolding process needs a lot of patience (which sometimes isn’t one of my strengths…) The final brain is very squishy and nearly every person was disgusted after touching it.
 Haha.